 Rimmed baking sheet

-Heat the oven.
-Arrange a rack in the bottom third of the oven, remove any racks above it, and heat to 350°F.
+Heat the oven to 350°F. Arrange a rack in the bottom third of the oven, remove any racks above it, and heat to 350°F. Meanwhile, soak the mushrooms.

 Soak dried mushrooms in hot water until soft, then finely chop.
 Soak the porcini mushrooms in 1 1/2 cups of hot water until soft and pliable, about 30 minutes.
 Remove the mushrooms from the soaking water and finely chop.
 Reserve 1/4 cup of the soaking liquid (avoiding any sediment on the bottom) if not using wine for deglazing the skillet in step 5.